Academic Progression - Stage 1

 What are you required to do under the policy?

 - You are required to have a meeting with your academic advisor in your school.
+Please contact your academic advisor to arrange a meeting.

 - We strongly recommend that prior to the meeting you download and honestly consider and answer the stage 1 self reflection survey.
 We recommend you give your advisor a copy of your completed survey so that your advisor will discuss the issues you have included in your answers and will also give you enrolment advice.